thermoio/docs/security/creating-sudo-users.md

 ```

 ## 2: Create and add SSH keys
 Since logins with passwords are disabled by default, you must create SSH keys for this user.
-If you need assistance with creating a new SSH key, see our guide <here>.
+If you need assistance with creating a new SSH key, see our guide [here](https://www.thermo.io/how-to/security/generating-and-uploading-ssh-keys).

 Once you have generated your new SSH key for this user, open the new PUBLIC keyfile on your local computer and copy the contents to your clipboard.